 - If you are using a shared computer at home, or believe someone is monitoring your internet use, consider viewing this information from a public setting such as a public library or internet cafe.

 - It is also a good idea to exit from this website and delete it from your browser history after viewing this material.

 - This guide offers tips on how to clear your browser and be safe online.

-How to Keep a Record of Technology Misuse
+How to Keep a Record of Technology Misuse:

 - Save emails in the original email account.
-If you are concerned that the emails might be deleted, print or screenshot them with the header information included.
+If you are concerned that the emails might be deleted, print or take a screenshot of them with the header information included.
 The process for showing the header information will depend on your email server.
-An internet search for “show email header” and the name of your email type (Gmail, Outlook, Yahoo, etc.) will provide directions for showing the header before you print or screenshot.
+An internet search for “show email header” and the name of your email type (Gmail, Outlook, Yahoo, etc.) will provide directions for showing the header before you print or take a screenshot.
 The header provides the Internet Protocol address, which can identify the sender.

 - Take a screenshot or photograph of text messages, and also take a screenshot or photograph of the contact page to show the phone number that is associated with the name shown on the message.